shu8/cap-editor/docs/alerting-authorities.md

 Verified users in any AA can _share_ any **draft** alerts with external users via their email address using the share button in the Editor UI.

-This grants temporary 24-hour edit-only access to specific alerts to the provided email address.
+This grants temporary 24-hour edit-only access to a specific draft alert to the provided email address.

 Guests must still register with the platform, but are not required to verify against an Alerting Authority.